top of page

 Laura Phillips

-Rosebud Nursery Lead Teacher; Morning Garden Transitional Lead Teacher
+Rosebud Nursery Lead Teacher

 Miss Laura joined Waldorf School of Pittsburgh in 2012 as a Lead Teacher to the Little Friends Apple Blossoms.
 From 2012–2019 Laura served as the Director of the Little Friends Program.
 She is an artist and educator.
 She is a life-long Pittsburgher who enjoys gardening, hiking, camping, traveling, and relaxing with friends.
 She lives in Garfield with her family.